Leave a lasting legacy

 Types of gift

-Cash gift This is also known as a pecuniary gift.
+Cash gift: This is also known as a pecuniary gift.
 It is usually a fixed sum of money, but it can also be a fixed percentage of your estate value.

-Specific gift This is a gift of a particular item, for example a house, a piece of furniture or a piece of jewellery.
+Specific gift: This is a gift of a particular item, for example a house, a piece of furniture or a piece of jewellery.
 It’s important that the gift is described precisely in your will so that your executors can understand exactly what you intend.

 Making a difference

 Leaving a gift to charity in your Will is a highly personal and private decision and must be done with proper advice and documentation.
 It is important before making or changing your will to speak to a solicitor.
-Your solicitor will be able to advise which method would be best for you.
-You can of course also change your mind if you change your Will in the future, but you and your loved ones can rest assured that the Pernicious Anaemia Society will be truly grateful for any contribution.
+If you don’t already have one, you can find one at:

 Registered Charity: No. 1147839